DeveloperLewis/php-wiki/readme.md

 # A wikipedia built using my custom framework
-A fairly simple wikipedia that has admin accounts that can share between articles, a wysiwyg for ease of use, a backend system for managing your articles and more.
+A fairly simple wikipedia that has a backend for creting wiki articles.
+Features a complex text editor for ease of use, a backend cms for managing your articles and more.

-Almost completely coded from scratch using php.
+Almost completely coded from scratch using html, css(bootstrap), javascript and php.
 (Uses autoloading from composer because its magic and HTMLpurifier for security and sanitization.)

 ## Installation